The Kaiser Foodline Blog

 The Indonesian Risoles

 This Indonesian take on the spring rolls typically features a creamy filling of minced meat or fish in a thin crepe-like wrapper coated with breadcrumbs for more texture.
-The creamy inside contrasts with the crunchy outside making it everyone’s favorite.
-Risoles is best served with a spicy dip or mustard.
+The creamy inside contrasts with the crunchy outside, making it everyone’s favorite.
+Risoles are best served with a spicy dip or mustard.

 South Asian spring rolls